 Dessert again!
 What can I say?

-These miniature bundt cakes are the perfect holiday gift, in my book.
+• These miniature bundt cakes are the perfect holiday gift.

-They’re also perfect for a cookie exchange.
-Or to give to your friends as a token of love and appreciation.
+• Mini bundt cakes are also fantastic for a cookie exchange or to give to your friends as a token of love and appreciation.

 Miniature Pumpkin-Spice Bundt Cakes